hakanensari/throttler/README.md

         count += 1
       end
     end

     sleep 1.2
-    count.should eql 2
+    count.should eql 2 # 98 threads pending
-    sleep 1.2
-    count.should eql 3

 Use case
 --------

 Imagine multiple workers hitting the Amazon API on the same IP address.
-You gotta do something about it.